 Eat like a local in Japan

-Spend the morning immersed in this icon of Tokyo's culinary culture.
-The Tsukiji Fish Market’s outer market is the perfect place to start, with ready-to-eat bites always within sight, and the day’s freshest catch lined up on display.
-Head to the inner market to see the tuna auction take place within this vibrant atmosphere.
-There’s no better place to come to get an understanding of daily life in Tokyo.
-Afterwards, it’s time to step into the kitchen for an introductory sushi-making lesson to discover the essence of Japanese dining.
+Toyosu Market, which replaced the historic Tsukiji Fish Market in 2018, is the perfect place to discover the sea-to-fork culture in Tokyo.
+There are ready-to-eat bites always within sight, and the day’s freshest catch lined up on display.
+In the morning, watch the tuna auction take place within this vibrant market atmosphere.
+Afterwards, it’s time to step into the kitchen for an introductory sushi-making lesson to discover this icon of Japanese dining.

 Tokyo street food tour

 One Tokyo experience that shouldn’t be missed is a street food tour, where you can sample some new and tasty bites.
 Try takoyaki – fried and battered octopus served with green onions and a unique sauce.
-Shioyaki are fire-cooked mackerel which come served on a stick and seasoned with salt, a simple but exquisite snack.
+Shioyaki is fire-cooked mackerel which comes served on a stick and seasoned with salt – a simple but exquisite snack.
 Another street food staple that needs to be tried is kate pan, a sweet bread filled with Japanese curry.
-Sample as many as you can manage in a variety of venues, from street-side stalls to tiny pubs known only to the locals.
+We can take you on a taste tour around a variety of venues, from street-side stalls to tiny pubs known only to the locals.

 Tea ceremony in a Zen temple